CiaranKyle/end-to-end-de-project/README.md

-NOTE: Run seed file currently not working as I need to update how to INSERT into the customer.json file.
-SQL not enjoying the list being passed in.

 This project starts off by creating randomly generated data and storing this into a JSON file.
 This is trying to replicate customer data and the products that they buy from a clothing store maybe.